RaphaelBecquart/IJM-internship/README.md

 ## CNN

-The angle predictions are good with Schmidtea, a worm that was used to train the model.
+- The angle predictions are good with Schmidtea, a worm that was used to train the model.
 However the predictions are completely off with _Macrostomum_.
 Perhaps the model needs to be trained with new manual _Macrostomum_ data.
+- For weaker PCs, the code could be implemented on Google Colaboratory or Paperspace which offer free GPU.
+However the jupyter-colab migration is likely going to take a lot of time due to syntax differences between the 2 platforms.
+For one, _pylightxl_ isn't available in colab.
+An alternative like pandas could be implemented.
+Also, there may be storage issues with the drive.

 ### DataBase Loader preparation